 - Check that serving staff wear gloves when they handle the food, but not when they are cleaning surfaces or taking money.

-- Ensure eggs in cartons identify the supplier, and never buy cracked or dirty eggs.
+- Make sure that eggs in cartons identify the supplier, and never buy cracked or dirty eggs.

 - Take your shopping home quickly and store it immediately.

 - Wash your hands in warm, soapy water before preparing food.

 - Don’t use the same cutting board for raw food that will be used for cooked (meat) and foods that are served raw (such as salads).
 This reduces the chances of cross contamination of food.

 - Note that most food should be cooked to a temperature of at least 75 °C.

 - Check the cooking temperature with a thermometer.
 If you don’t have one, make sure you cook poultry until the meat is white, particularly near the bone.
 Cook hamburgers, mince, rolled roasts and sausages right through until their juices run clear.
 Cook white fish until it flakes easily with a fork.